TobiasVanDyk/Netgear-A6210/README.md

 https://forum.level1techs.com/t/solved-netgear-6210-wifi-adapter-not-installing/132183/22

-It needs a sudo service network-manager restart

-to connect
+It needs a **sudo service network-manager restart** to load properly, and if previously used on MS Windows, the WiFi dongle also needs a physical replug - this is not necessary if it is a reboot with the Linux firmware already installed.

-### To install in Mint 19.1:
+### Steps to install in Mint 19.1:

     $ sudo apt-get install git build-essential linux-headers-generic
     $ sudo apt-get install make gcc libelf-dev
     $ git clone -b port-to-4.15 https://github.com/kaduke/Netgear-A6210
     $ cd Netgear-A6210

-Now replace the rtusb_dev_id.c in the common folder with the file in this archive
+Replace the rtusb_dev_id.c inside the common folder with the file version in this archive

     $ make
     $ sudo make install
     $ sudo reboot

-After reboot:
+After the reboot:

     $ sudo service network-manager restart

+And then wait a few seconds.

 ### dmesg gives:
 ```